antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-init-part-1.md

 ## Purpose

 By default when you create a ABP application it will be a monolith.
 There is no definitive guide on how to create a microservice application with all the modules.
 The purpose of this blog series is to have a base solution of the ABP running as a microservice application.
 We will have a SaaS service for Tenant Management and Identity Service for Identity and IdentityServer and Admin Service for features, permissions, settings and audit logs. this will be great base solution for your microservice and you will see how to setup the microservice from the scratch.

+## Initial Setup

+This is the first step in creating your ABP microservice application.
+We will create the projects structure and the required projects for your microservice setup.

+Most of the architecture is based on the EShopOnAbp Sample microservice application here <https://github.com/abpframework/eShopOnAbp>.

 ## Startup script